misicnenad/data-structures-and-algorithms/README.md

 ### Prerequisites

 This project is compatible with .NET Standard 2.0 (compatible packages [here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support).
 To download the .NET SDK's visit [this page](https://dotnet.microsoft.com/download).
 By default the project is configured to target .NET Core 2.1.

 To change the targeted framework, just set the `<TargetFramework>` tag in *DataStructuresAndAlgorithms.csproj* to appropriate value.

-E.G. to target the .NET Framework 4.7.1 input:
+E.G. to target the .NET Framework 4.7.1 change the tag value to:

 ```wsdl
 <TargetFramework>net471</TargetFramework>